 Bittree Unveils New Flush-Mount Data Feed-Through Panels

+24-position, Cat 6, and Fiber Panels Simplify and Neaten Interconnections for Ethernet and Data Systems

-GLENDALE, CALIF. — Bittree announced the launch of a new line of flush-mount data feed-through panels that will debut at the 2014 NAB Show.
-The 24-position Cat 6 feed-through panels provide a single location for interconnecting data and Ethernet systems.
+GLENDALE, Calif. -- March 25, 2014 -- Bittree today announced the launch of a new line of flush-mount data feed-through panels that will make their debut at the 2014 NAB Show.
+The 24-position Cat 6 feed-through panels provide a single location for broadcast, transmission, production, and postproduction professionals to interconnect data and Ethernet systems neatly and efficiently.

+"We developed these new feed-through panels in response to the rapid growth of IT infrastructures in broadcast and A/V environments.
+They offer a powerfully simple and elegant alternative to the old-school method of hard-wiring machines, which creates clutter and complexity when signal flows need to be altered," said Glenn Garrard, CEO of Bittree.
+"By neatly organizing data center or machine room connections, the panels make testing or changing signal routes drastically easier.
+Operators save time through fast and easy location of proper connections, and the panel is a completely passive device that requires no external power or converters."

 The latest product and technology information